Support Knowledge Independence Life-long Learning

-Auburn University’s SKILL program is a fee-for-service academic support program for undergraduate students with documented evidence of learning differences and Attention Deficit/Hyperactivity Disorders.
+Auburn University’s SKILL program is a fee-for-service academic support program for undergraduate students with documented evidence of learning differences and executive functioning challenges.
 The program offers individualized academic coaching which encourages accountability and structure as well as provides support and encouragement to reach personal and academic goals.

 We understand the challenges college students face.
 A SKILL coach can provide each student with the tools needed to successfully navigate the academic, emotional, and social transition college life requires.

 We believe major life transitions are equally exciting and challenging and asking for help is a sign of strength, not weakness.
 We believe in creating a learning environment that encourages accountability, critical thinking, and self-awareness in order to help our students enjoy their college experience independently and responsibly.

 My son is creative, smart, and talented.
 Coming into college, he knew he wanted to study engineering.
 While working in the engineering field will fit him well, getting through the classes concerned both of us.
 My son has ADHD.
 He is not very realistic with time, and he has a hard time focusing on classwork if something else captures his attention.
 I was delighted to learn that a professional from SKILL would work with him to plan his time and teach him how advocate for himself with his professors.
 I was also glad that the goal was to help him develop these skills for himself.
 My son still has ADHD, but he is navigating his schedule on his own.
 He communicates with his professors about his needs.
 He still does things his own way, but it is working!
 I am so thankful that his academic coach from SKILL got him off to a good start.

 -Parent of SKILL student, enrolled Fall 2016-Fall 2017